codekansas/codekansas.github.io/_drafts/diffusion-flow-matching.markdown

 This post is a summary of the various generative speech modeling papers I've seen come out recently.
 I'm primarily writing this for my own understanding, but hopefully it's useful to others as well, since this is a fast-paced area of research and it can be hard to dive deeply into each new paper that comes out.

+This post uses what I'll call "math for computer scientists", meaning there will likely be a lot of abuse of notation and other hand-waving with the goal of conveying the underlying idea more clearly.
+If there is a mistake (and it looks unintentional) then let me know!

 ## All Papers

 ### Images